como-configurar-raspberry-pi-sin-monitor-ni-teclado

 Configure the Rest of the Options

-Once we have SSH access to the Raspberry Pi, we can configure the rest of the options as usual using ‘rasp-config’, as we saw in the post how to configure Raspberry Pi with GUI or command console.
-For example, you can activate VNC and access via remote desktop.
+Once we have SSH access to the Raspberry Pi, we can configure the rest of the options in the usual way using raspi-config or the Raspberry Pi OS tools.
+For example, you can enable VNC, Raspberry Pi Connect, or whatever service you need.

-As you can see, the Headless configuration is a simple process that takes just a few minutes, and saves us the headache of having to connect the Raspberry Pi to a monitor and keyboard just for a first boot.
+As you can see, a headless setup is a simple process that takes only a few minutes, and saves us the headache of connecting a monitor and keyboard just for a first boot.